2018 ICPA WA Council

 WA VICE PRESIDENT

-Karina farms with her husband Gary and does the books for our business.
-She is also heavily involved in thier school community.
+Karina farms with her husband Gary a/nd does the books for their business.
+She is also heavily involved in their school community.

-They have 3 children Kade 14 , Jasmine 12 and Jaxon is 10.
-Kade and Jasmine board in Perth and Jaxon is at home with us.
+They have 3 children Kade 15, Jasmine 13 and Jaxon is 11.
+Kade and Jasmine board in Perth and Jaxon is at home.

-Although very, very new to ICPA but Karina is fiercely passionate about education and kids getting opportunities no matter where they live.
+Although new to ICPA but Karina is fiercely passionate about education and kids getting opportunities no matter where they live.

-Karina is also excited to have joined an amazing council and I look forward to learning and hopefully helping where I can.
+Karina is also excited to have joined an amazing council and looks forward to learning and hopefully helping where she can.